Herbicide options for cool-season lawns

 • Burn down of existing bermudagrass turf prior to overseeding with ryegrass for winter color

-If perennial grass weeds are a component of the weed population that you want to control in landscape beds and other non-turf areas, Fusilade II and Reward can be tank mixed together at 0.75 oz. per gal. of each herbicide plus a non-ionic surfactant.
-This mixture will enhance control of perennial grass weeds such as bermudagrass, bentgrass, quackgrass, etc.
+Fusilade II and Reward can be tank mixed together (at 0.75 oz./gal. of each herbicide plus a non-ionic surfactant) to enhance control of perennial grass weeds (such as bermudagrass, bentgrass, quackgrass, etc.) in landscape beds and other non-turf areas.

 Selecting a herbicide